- This event has passed.

 All members of the European network of independent non-proliferation think-tanks are eligible as host institutes for an EU Non-Proliferation and Disarmament internship.
 For each internship the host institute will be granted 3,000 €.

-Interns – as a rule – are expected to cover their living and traveling costs by themselves.
-The EU Non-Proliferation Consortium can provide limited subsidies (500 € / month) for a limited number of students for the duration of the internship.
+The EU Non-Proliferation Consortium can provide limited subsidies (950 € / month) for a limited number of students (min. requirement: BA) for the duration of the internship.

 Host institutes for an EU Non-Proliferation and Disarmament Internship must meet the following requirements: